Columbia Pedestrian Accident Attorneys

-When both a pedestrian and a motor vehicle are involved in an accident, the pedestrian’s chances of sustaining a serious or even fatal injury are exponentially higher than those of the motorist.
+When a pedestrian is struck by a motor vehicle, the pedestrian’s chances of sustaining a serious or even fatal injury are exponentially higher than those of the motorist.
 The reason for this is that pedestrians have no substantial protection from vehicles and, therefore, take the brunt of the damage.
 This is more than speculation — unfortunately, more than 6,000 pedestrian fatalities resulted from motor vehicle crashes in 2019, per the National Highway Traffic Safety Administration (NHTSA).

-If you or a loved one has been injured in a pedestrian accident, our Columbia attorneys at DiPasquale Moore want to help you pursue compensation and justice through a legal claim.
-We have represented numerous injured pedestrians and the bereaved families of pedestrians who were subjected to wrongful deaths.
-With more than 50 years of combined experience, we have the skill set, knowledge, and resources to effectively advocate for your rights.
+If you or a loved one has been hit by a car while walking down the street or at a crosswalk, our Columbia pedestrian accident attorneys at DiPasquale Moore want to help you pursue compensation and justice through a legal claim.
+We have represented numerous pedestrians and bereaved families in personal injury and wrongful death lawsuits.
+With more than 100 years of combined experience, we have the skillset, knowledge, and resources to effectively advocate for your rights.

-To schedule a free consultation with a DiPasquale Moore pedestrian accident lawyer, contact our Columbia office online today.
+To schedule a free consultation with a DiPasquale Moore, contact our Columbia office online today.

 As a driver, you might have heard the old saying about how “Pedestrians always have the right of way.”
 This adage is not strictly factual, however.
 In many cases, the pedestrians do not have the right of way.
 As such, this saying is better to keep in mind to protect others (no one wants to injure a pedestrian if they can avoid it) rather than something to rely on in a court of law.